learning-zone/javascript-basics/README.md

 ```

 The main difference is that function `foo` is defined at `run-time` and is called a function expression, whereas function `bar` is defined at `parse time` and is called a function statement.
-To understand it better, let's take a look at the code below :
+To understand it better, Let us take a look at the code below :

 ```javascript
 // Run-Time function declaration